 WordPress and web design / Gutenberg

-- Accessible design at the WordCamp Europe 2018 - Maja Benke
+- Accessible Design at WordCamp Europe 2018 - Maja Benke

-- Introduction to CSS Grid - Jessica Lyschik
+- Getting Started with CSS Grid - Jessica Lyschik

 - Becoming a Developer in a 5 days Tele-Marketing - Christopher Chuks Igwubor

 - Mobile Apps with WordPress - Frank Staude